 Barbara was born in Essen, German in 1950, where she lived until she was twenty-eight years old.
 For 19 years of her adult life, she lived in Chicago where she worked with different therapists, mainly in IFS (Internal Family Systems) therapy and DMT (Dance Movement Therapy).
 For several years, she was a client of Dick Schwartz, who developed IFS therapy.
-She got her BA from Columbia College in Chicago in 1997.
-In 2010, she completed the IFS level 1 training, and in 2014 the IFS level 2 training.
-At the IFS conference in 2014, she presented a workshop on "Alice Miller: War Trauma and Betrayal Trauma."
+She got her BA from Columbia College in Chicago in 1997 and has completed the IFS level I and level II trainings.

 You can read about her childhood in her book Screams from Childhood -- and more about her life journey in her essay "Facing a Wall of Silence" from the book Second Generation Voices, edited by Naomi and Alan Berger.
 It was published in 2001 by Syracuse University Press.
 In German: Begegnung mit einer Mauer des Schweigens; in Spanish: Enfrentando una pared de silencio.

-At the Folkwang Schule in Essen, she studied piano in the late sixties and early seventies; she has taught piano and been an ardent chamber musician for a long time.
+At the Folkwang Schule in Essen, she studied piano in the late sixties and early seventies; she has taught piano for many years and been an ardent chamber musician for a long time.
 Married and divorced twice, she is the mother of two children, mother-in-law of two daughters-in-law, and grandmother of five grandchildren.